Magnezone Best Moveset

 Magnet Pull is the go-to ability for Magnezone.
 It prevents steel opponents from fleeing or switching out.
 Its hidden ability Analytic can work in specific setups.
 Sturdy is the other option.
 Pick based on what your team needs.

 Magnezone fills the wallbreaker role.
-It's a special attacker with base 130 Sp.
+It's a mixed attacker with base 70 Attack and 130 Sp.
 Atk.
 At base 60 Speed, it won't be moving first often.
 And it's enough bulk to take a hit or two.

-The core moveset is Flash Cannon, Volt Switch, Thunderbolt, and Bodypress.
-Flash Cannon leads at 21% usage.
+The core moveset is Flash Cannon, Thunderbolt, Volt Switch, and Terablast.
+Flash Cannon leads at 0% usage.
 Thunderbolt provides reliable STAB damage.

 Magnezone has been available in 13 games since Diamond & Pearl, though obtaining it requires an item-based evolution.
 This extra step makes it less common than Pokemon found through standard wild encounters.